arikorn/wptest/README.md

-Trying to get import.meta to be "ignored" correctly.
+Trying to get import.meta to be "ignored" correctly by webpack.

 (Bigger picture: in Bitfocus Companion, with default webpack settings, `import.meta.url` is converted to a hardcoded string with the full dev environment path in:
     @sentry/node-core/build/esm/sdk/esmLoader.js -- since the goal is distribute the code, this is an error.

 In an attempt to prevent this behavior, setting module.parser.javascript.importMeta: false in webpackconfig fixes that problem but causes others including a variation on this simplified one...)

 To run (assuming corepack is enabled?, etc.):
 ~~~
 yarn
+# test that the code works:
 node FixImports.mts

-or: node FixImport.ts
+# now pack and test the packed code:
 npx webpack
 node dist/main.mjs
 ~~~